Satakshi007/Data-Sci-Satakshi/README.md

-#Working with Jupyter Notebook- Coursera Assignment:
--This repository contains my submitted assignment for the "Tools for Data Science" course on Coursera platform.
+--#Working with Jupyter Notebook- Coursera Assignment:-- -This repository contains my submitted assignment for the "Tools for Data Science" course on Coursera platform.
 The project includes a Jupyter Notebook summarizing important components of the Data Science Ecosystem.
 I've added exercise questions and their solution for the ease of reviewing assignment.

 ##Repository Content